368 pp., 6.125 x 9.25, 14 halftones, 8 maps, notes, bibl., index

 About the Author

-Amy Murrell Taylor is associate professor of history at the University of Kentucky and author of The Divided Family in Civil War America.
+Amy Murrell Taylor is T. Marshall Hahn Jr. Professor of History at the University of Kentucky and author of The Divided Family in Civil War America.

 For more information about Amy Murrell Taylor, visit the Author Page.